jmknopf1007/goal-tracker-client/README.md

 node ~> 13.3.0<br>
 activerecord-reset-pk-sequence<br>

+## How to navigate this program

+The program is built to guide you through:<br>
+- it will handle all user inputs<br>
+- you can create a new user account<br>
+- you can add a new objective<br>
+- you can edit an existing objective<br>
+- you can add a new goal<br>
+- you can edit an existing goal<br>

-# Project Status
+## Project Status

 For the next version of this app I would like to add a Completed Objectives page.<br>
 This page will document all of the completed objectives/ goals for a specific user,<br>
 and also have charts, graphs, and other visual elements to provide further analysis<br>
 on a user's progress with each of their objectives.